-ERCOT Drought Risk Analysis: July 2016
+ERCOT Drought Risk Analysis: April 2020

-The map below shows the current reservoir storage available in the primary reservoirs from which generating resources in the ERCOT region withdraw water.\ Each dot on the map corresponds to a generating site, sized according to the amount of power (MWh) provided to the grid annually in 2015, and colored according to the amount of storage currently available in the reservoir.
+The map below shows the current reservoir or groundwater storage available in the primary reservoirs from which generating resources in the ERCOT region withdraw water.
+Each dot on the map corresponds to a generating site, sized according to the amount of energy (MWh) provided to the grid annually in 2019, and colored according to the amount of storage currently available in the reservoir or aquifer.

-Reservoir Storage as of July 1, 2016
+Reservoir Storage as of April 1, 2020

-\Groundwater and ocean water sources are assumed to be at 100% of available storage.
-ERCOT is considering refining the estimates of groundwater availability in future projects.
+^{}Ocean water sources are assumed to be at 100% of available storage.